In addition to this page, read our page on Cannabis at the U.S. Canada Border for detailed advice on how to handle your border inspection.

 As of this writing, you will most likely be turned away at the border.
-However, times change, and it is possible that at a later date the U.S. will no longer ban pot smokers.
-For example, if the U.S. ever legalized marijuana, then a mark on your record that you admitted smoking pot may no longer be a problem.
+However, times change, and it is possible that, at a later date, the U.S. will no longer ban pot smokers.
+For example, if the U.S. ever legalized marijuana on the federal level, then a mark on your record that you admitted smoking pot may no longer be a problem.
 Compare that to the lifetime of issues you will have if you are caught lying to border officers.

 Refuse to answer?

 You have no legal obligation to answer any questions put to you by a border officer.
 However, you are also likely to be refused entry into the U.S. and flagged in the CBP database with a “lookout.”
 This would likely result in closer scrutiny during your next border crossing attempt.
 You need to decide if being turned away on this one trip is better than being barred for life.

 Revoke your request to enter the U.S.?

 You have the right – at both land crossings and in pre-flight clearance – to revoke your request to enter the U.S. if you do not wish to answer questions posed by Customs Officers.
 However, like a “refusal to answer,” you will likely be flagged in the Customs and Border Protection database, which may mean closer scrutiny during your next border crossing attempt.
 Again, like the “refusal to answer,” you need to weigh this against the risk of being caught lying.

 Searches at the border

 We have another page with much more information on searches at the U.S. / Canadian border, but the main point is that at any border crossing checkpoint, U.S. Customs and Border Protection officials have the power to conduct a search of your car, yourself, your passengers, and everybody’s possessions – without a warrant.
 These search powers extend to electronic devices like phones, tablets, laptops and hard drives.